-We empower women from local communities and support them to articulate their needs.
-We work from the grass roots to the highest levels of policy making and politics, providing advocacy and lobbying support.
-WRDA works to create enhanced channels of communication between the women’s sector and government in Northern Ireland and bring a ‘gender perspective’ to discussions and decisions that happen in Stormont.
-This work is accomplished through our Assembly Monitor e-Newsletter, Gender Forums and Gender Agenda briefings.
+Lobbying and Policy WorkWe empower women from local communities and support them to articulate their needs.
+We work from the grassroots to the highest levels of policy making, providing advocacy and lobbying support.
+WRDA aims to create enhanced channels of communication between the women’s sector and government in Northern Ireland and bring a ‘gender perspective’ to the discussions and decisions that happen in Stormont.
 We are represented on a wide range of policy fora and s75 departmental reference groups, enabling us to engage directly with politicians and policy makers.
 Currently, we are a partner in the Women's Regional Consortium, which aims to give more of a voice to women from disadvantaged urban and rural areas.

-We have achieved Investors in People Bronze status, in recognition of our excellent management and team structures.
+AwardsWe have achieved Investors in People Bronze status, in recognition of our excellent management and team structures.